PurpurMC/PurpurDocs/mkdocs/Configuration.md

         ```

 ???+ warning "Warning"
     These item immune lists can cause client desync issues, such as invisible items on the ground!
-There is nothing I can do about that from the server side, but I have patched this in my client mod, [PurpurClient](https://ci.pl3x.net/job/PurpurClient/), starting with build #12.
+There is nothing that can be done about that from the server-side code.

 #### elytra
 * damage-per-second